Anna Darius Ishaku: Charity and philanthropy

-Mbasughun founded the Non Governmental Organization "Hope Afresh Foundation Taraba" on 7 July 2016.
+Mbasughun founded the non-governmental organization "Hope Afresh Foundation Taraba" on 7 July 2016.
 Its vision is to become a global key player in providing humanitarian services.

 On March 22, 2017, the foundation announced it partnership with the Central Bank of Nigeria to train unemployed youths.
 The CBN Entrepreneurship Development Training has been in existence for over two years in the North-East zone of Nigeria but failed to have Tarabans participating in the training until the intervention of Hope Afresh Foundation.

 Another project is the Hope Health Center (HHC), a rehabilitation center which is committed to the improvements of lives to the citizens of Taraba, living with the effects of substance abuse and lessening the adverse impact on families and societies as a whole.
 She is also a strong advocate for Women in power, politics and peace.

 Personal life

-Mbasughun is married to Darius Dickson Ishaku, the Governor of Taraba State and they have five children.
+Mbasughun is married to Darius Dickson Ishaku, who is a former Governor of Taraba State, they have five children.